 If you don’t have a plan, you are going to be wasting your time.
-Creating your own best practices guide for prospecting will help set you and your team up for future success.Creating your own best practices guide for prospecting will help set your team up for future success.
+Creating your own best practices guide for sales prospecting will help set you and your team up for future success.Creating your own best practices guide for prospecting will help set your team up for future success.
 Click To Tweet

 In addition, Colleen Francis has written a new book, Nonstop Sales Boom.
 She has a formula to calculate exactly how much sales prospecting you should be doing to hit your sales goals.
 You can hear that interview right here:

 Mark Hunter is the author of High-Profit Selling & High-Profit Prospecting.
-I had a chance to talk with him about the prospecting industry right now, especially how and where outbound sales prospecting fits into the mix.
+I had a chance to talk with him about the sales prospecting industry right now, especially how and where outbound sales prospecting fits into the mix.
 You can listen right here:

 Sales Prospecting Definition: Know Your Target Market

 Knowing your target market is the very first step in sales prospecting and really, the most important.

 So how do you find your target market?

 - Sales Prospecting Process: Know product market fit

 Sounds simple, right?
 Make sure everyone in your agency is fully versed in your products and knowledgeable.
 Sure, this is sales 101 but how can you expect sales reps to find the right target if they aren’t exactly sure who your products benefit?

 You can break down your product market fit into three main categories like Will Caldwell, the CEO and Founder at Dizzle, explained in this Entrepreneur post: